ameliaritger/ocnms-scoping-comments/README.md

 Folder | Description
 ---|-----------
-code | Code for cleaning up, categorizing, and visualizing comments data | File(s) containing raw comments as .csv files sorted | Sorted comment file(s) and corresponding figure(s)
+code | Code for cleaning up and categorizing comments data | File(s) containing raw comments as .csv files sorted | Sorted comment file(s)

 ## How to use this repository